Nicki-afk/sapphire/docs/ENTITIES.md

 | chatStatus | Enum ( ARHIVED , ACTIVE , DELETED)  | chat status | |
 | messages | List < Message > | message list | @OneToMany |

+>[!NOTE]
+>This class will inherit from the Chat base class, and will use the SINGLE_TABLE inheritance strategy found in Hibernate.
+Thus, we can put both objects of the **Chat** type and objects of other types for which Chat is a superclass into the chats collection in the User object

 ## ChatUser Entity Description for the Sapphire Project Documentation